coldflame/greenpeace-quiz-plugin/README.md

 I have created a plugin because it can be used now anywhere else on same page or on another page, just need to provide questions details as shown below.

+#### Prototype
+    - For prototype purpose only questions are added other wise more details like Quiz title can also be part of plugin,
+    - Same like header and footer can also be controlled from plugin.
+    - More animation can be added to make things interactive.

 ## Demo And Usage